 Just around the bend

-Once the 1.6 release is out in the wild, we'll be working with the team on cool new additions to the library.
-We're particularly excited about the upcoming jQuery UI Menu widget.
-This builds upon Maggie's fantastic work on our iPod style drilldown menu to create a single menu plug-in that can handle everything from simple, flat menus to flyout menus and iPod drilldowns in one convenient package.
-Many have been clamoring for this as a proper download in our lab and we're happy that this will now be part of a future jQuery UI release.
+Once the 1.6 release is out in the wild, we’ll be working with the team on cool new additions to the library.
+We’re particularly excited about the upcoming jQuery UI Menu widget.
+This builds upon Maggie’s fantastic work on an iPod style drilldown menu to create a single menu plug-in that can handle everything from simple, flat menus to flyout menus and iPod drilldowns in one convenient package.
+Many have been clamoring for this as a proper download in our lab and we’re happy that this will now be part of a future jQuery UI release.

 Other upcoming plug-ins include a Spinner for incrementing an input’s value, an Autocomplete component and some really helpful utilities like an “iframe fix” and overlay for dialogs and a postitionTo utility for alignment, positioning and handling collision detection in a consistent way across all widgets.

-In the near future, we're also planning to add user-submitted themes, ratings and sorting to the ThemeRoller gallery so anyone can add their own masterworks for others to download.
-In the meantime, if you have a theme you'd like to share, please post a link in the comments and we'll consider adding it to the app manually for now.
+In the near future, we’re also planning to add user-submitted themes, ratings and sorting to the ThemeRoller gallery so anyone can add their own masterworks for others to download.

 Interested in joining the good fight?